 31. Public displays of affection beyond hand holding.
 1, 2, 4, 5, 6, 9 32.
 Theft of personal property.
 2, 4, 5, 6, 9 33.
 Theft of school property.
 5, 6, 9 34.
 Extortion.
 5, 6, 9 35.
 Plagiarism.
 4, 5 36.
 Arson 6,9 37.
 Intentional destruction of school property (vandalism).
 4, 5, 6, 9 38.
 Use or possession of a light or laser pointer.
 2, 4 and/or confiscation 39.
-Use of a cellular phone or any electronic communication device during instructional time without 2, 4 and/or confiscation authorization.
+Use of a cellular phone or any electronic communication device during instructional time without 2, 3, 4 and/or confiscation authorization.
 2, 5, 4 and/or confiscation 40.
 Violation of computer use policy.
 1, 2, 4, 5, 6, 9 and/or suspension 40.
 Violation of computer use policy. of computer privileges.
-41 Class study hall homoroom toocher detention administration detention outs 2, 4 41.
-Class, study hall, homeroom, teacher detention, administration detention cuts.42.
+41. Class, study hall, homeroom, teacher detention, administration detention cuts.
+2, 4 42.
 Eating or drinking where prohibited.
-2,4 1,2 42.
-Eating of drinking where prohibited.43.
+1, 2 43.
 Driving recklessly, speeding, failing to follow campus monitor's directives on school grounds.
-4, 5 suspension or revocation of 43.
-Driving recklessly, speeding, failing to follow campus monitor's directives on school grounds. driving and parking privileges 44.
-Activation of a false alarma hamb threat or other director alarma 6, 7, 8 44.
-Activation of a false alarm, bomb threat or other disaster alarms.45.
-Forgery or Fraud 45.
-Forgery of Fraud 46.
-Harassment (any word, communication or action based in whole or in part upon actual or perceived 4, 5, 6 4, 5, 6, 7, 8 race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual 4, 5, 6, 7, 8 orientation, gender or sex, as well as marital status, veteran status, appearance or other physical attribute for which there is no legitimate purpose). for which there is no regulate purpose).
-47. Bullying, intimidation or coercion (the act of threatening, verbally, in writing, by 4, 5, 6, 7, 8 electronic/digital/mobile communication or by gesture, the well-being, health, safety, freedom or ., 0, 0, 7, 0 property of any person).
-48. Leaving a school building and/or campus without authorization.
+4, 5 suspension or revocation of s.
+Der ing reenessy, specang, rannig to ronov campas montor s areen es on sensor grounds. driving and parking privileges 44.
+Activation of a false alarm, bomb threat or other disaster alarms.
+6, 7, 8 45.
+Forgery or Fraud 4, 5, 6 46.
+Harassment (any word, communication or action based in whole or in part upon actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender or sex, as well as marital status, veteran status, appearance or other physical attribute for which there is no legitimate purpose).
+4, 5, 6, 7, 8 47.
+Bullying, intimidation or coercion (the act of threatening, verbally, in writing, by electronic/digital/mobile communication or by gesture, the well-being, health, safety, freedom or property of any person).
+4, 5, 6, 7, 8 48.
+Leaving a school building and/or campus without authorization.
 4, 5 49.
 Parking and/or standing in unauthorized areas.
 1, 2, 4 50.
 Tardiness to class or school.
 1, 2, lunch detention 51.
 Unauthorized absence from school.
-2, 4 52.
+2,4 52.
 Trespassing while suspended from school.
-5,6 53.
-Any threat of violence, whether against another student, staff member or other person connected with 4, 5, 6, 9, 10 the schools, the school district or school property, communicated verbally, in writing or by ., ., ., ., electronic/digital means, whether from an on-campus or off-campus location.
-54. Use of any electronic/digital device to photograph and/or video record anyone (without their 4, 5, 6, 9 and/or confiscation knowledge) on school property and/or in violation of privacy rights of others on school property or at , , , school activities.
-55. Lighting or attempting to light a fire in school, on school property or at a school function, whether or 5,6 not damage results (includes lighting a match or lighter if not authorized). , 56.
-Disorderly conduct (intentionally causing public inconvenience, annoyance, alarm, or recklessly 4, 5, 6 creating a risk thereof, or someone who obstructs, fails to disperse, or disrupts others.) · ·
+5, 6 53.
+Any threat of violence, whether against another student, staff member or other person connected with 4, 5, 6, 9, 10 the schools, the school district or school property, communicated verbally, in writing or by electronic/digital means, whether from an on-campus or off-campus location.
+54. Use of any electronic/digital device to photograph and/or video record anyone (without their 4, 5, 6, 9 and/or confiscation knowledge) on school property and/or in violation of privacy rights of others on school property or at school activities.
+55. Lighting or attempting to light a fire in school, on school property or at a school function, whether or not damage results (includes lighting a match or lighter if not authorized).
+5, 6 56.
+Disorderly conduct (intentionally causing public inconvenience, annoyance, alarm, or recklessly creating a risk thereof, or someone who obstructs, fails to disperse, or disrupts others.)
+4, 5, 6